agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 # Global-risk-predictions-for-Pierce-s-disease-of-grapevines
-This repository contains the simulation code used to assess global risk of Pierce's Disease of grapevines, published in
+This repository contains the an example of the simulation code used to assess global risk of Pierce's Disease of grapevines, published in

 Table of contents
 =================